-Ask someone of any age what they learned in sex-ed and they’ll either ask “what sex-ed?” or look at you with a smirk, amused by the idea that they’d learned anything of value.
+Ask someone of any age what they learned in sex ed. class and they’ll either ask “what’s sex ed.?” or look at you with a smirk, amused by the idea that they’d learned anything of value.
 Considering that most people will have sex in their lifetime, this is hugely problematic.

-Here, we’ve rounded up 5 things you should have learned before reading this article, but will be useful to you long after you close it.
+Here, we’ve rounded up five things you should have learned from sex ed. class before reading this article, but will be useful to you long after you close it.

 1. It is normal and healthy to masturbate